pret/pokeplatinum/README.md

 # Pokémon Platinum

 This is a WIP decompilation of Pokémon Platinum.
-For instructions on how to set up the repository, please read [INSTALL.md](INSTALL.md).
+For instructions on how to set up the repository, please read [`INSTALL.md`](INSTALL.md).

+If you are interested in contributing, please read [`CONTRIBUTING.md`](/CONTRIBUTING.md).

 This repository builds the following ROMs: